ryantd42/NY-Legislative-Git/2023/A2246B-2023/bill.md

   the  Committee  on  Environmental  Conservation  -- recommitted to the Committee on Environmental Conservation in  accordance  with  Assembly Rule  3,  sec.
+2  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee --  recommitted to  the  Committee  on  Environmental  Conservation in accordance with Assembly Rule 3, sec.
 2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the energy law, the environmental conservation law,  the